mikki021/greentrip-api/README.md

   ./scripts/test.sh --static
   ```
 - **Git hooks:**
-  - Pre-commit and pre-push hooks run tests and code checks automatically.
-See [`GIT_HOOKS.md`](GIT_HOOKS.md).
+  - Pre-commit hook runs tests and code quality checks automatically before each commit.

 ---

 ## Development Workflow

-- All code is checked for style and tested before commit/push (see hooks)
+- All code is tested before commit, with additional quality checks as warnings
 - Use Mailhog to view outgoing emails (email verification, etc.)
 - API is stateless and uses JWT for authentication
 - Email verification is required for login